Sky Bet League 2

 Nickname: The Stags

-Key Personnel: Adam Murray has been at the helm since November 2014 having had a playing career as a midfielder for notably Oxford United, Derby County, Carlisle United and Mansfield Town.
-This is his first taste of management.
+Key Personnel: Adam Murray has been at the helm since November 2014 having had a playing career as a midfielder for notably Oxford Utd, Derby County, Carlisle United and Mansfield Town.

-Car Parking: There is a car park at the ground for approximately 300 cars which charges I believe £5 per car but this gets full very early.
-There are numerous pay and display parks locally, the best being the Station Car Park but this is limited to 4 hours.
+Car Parking: There is a car park at the ground for approx. 300 cars which charges I believe £5.00 per car but this gets full very early.
+There are numerous pay and display parks locally the best being the Station Car Park but this is limited to 4 hours.
 I am asked to warn you that the retail park beside the ground does not allow football parking and you are likely to be clamped!

 Directions by Train: A journey of around two and half hours on a mid-morning train from Kings Cross St Pancras will possibly incorporate a change at Nottingham.
 The floodlights are clearly visible when you leave the station and the ground is a ten-minute walk away.

-Previous Meetings and Memories: This section doesn’t make great reading, you have been warned.
-The last visit to Mansfield in 2008 finished 2-2 thanks to Anthony Thomas and Adam Birchall.
-I seem to recall that the 0-5 defeat at Field Mill in November 1998 in Division 3 was the first game I ever witnessed watching the then horrible new fangled yellow ball, but I might be wrong.
-The Bees were again soundly beaten 1-4 at Field Mill in February 2001 - Ben Strevens with the goal - but were to play their part in a highly entertaining game at Underhill in August 2000.
-3-3 it finished featuring goals from Scott McGleish, Sam Stockley (now that was rare) and Mark Arber.
-Barnet’s first ever victory as a Football League club came at Field Mill in August 1991.
-Mark Carter and Gary Bull scored in a 2-1 win.
+Previous Meetings and Memories: Our last visit was in April 2016 when a John Akinde goal bought home a point in a 1-1 draw.
+I seem to recall that the 0-5 defeat at Field Mill in November 1998 in Division 3 was the first game I ever witnessed watching the then horrible new-fangled yellow ball, but I might be wrong.
+A highly entertaining game at Underhill in August 2000 finished 3-3 featuring goals from Scott McGleish, Sam Stockley (now that was rare) and Mark Arber.
+Barnet’s first ever victory as a Football League club came at Field Mill in August 1991 Mark Carter and Gary Bull scored in a 2-1 win.

-Celebrity Watch: In the past if you had spotted a 60 plus old man in a leather cat suit, it was probably 1970s Glam Rock star Alvin Stardust - certain supporters I could mention remember him as Shane Fenton in the 1960s.
-If a lady runs up to you with a microphone dressed in Khaki, it could be TV reporter Kate Adie.
-Newsreader Penny Smith hails from here as does that ex-Blue Peter presenter Richard Bacon.
-Oh by the way did you know?
-Mansfield is literally the furthest football ground from any section of English coastline.
+If you spotted in years gone by a 60 plus old man in a leather cat suit it is probably 1970s Glam Rock star Alvin Stardust – certain supporters I could mention remember him as Shane Fenton in the 1960s.
+If a lady runs up to you with a microphone dressed in Khaki it could be TV reporter Kate Adie.
+Very attractive TV presenter Penny Smith hails from here as does that ex Blue Peter presenter Richard Bacon.